ecupaio/dcgffl/_pages/concussion-policy.md

 ### **Observed by Captains or Game Officials**

-This may include any noticeable changes in a player's demeanor or responsiveness, indicating a potential injury.
+This may include any noticeable changes in a player’s demeanor or responsiveness, indicating a potential injury.

 * **Dazed or Stunned**\- The athlete may appear disoriented, as if in a daze, and may not respond appropriately to questions or commands.
 * **Confused About Assignments or Plays**\- The individual struggles to recall their role during the game, often appearing puzzled about which position to take or what play is being executed.